or click image to search using:

 Pool Cue Shaft Dent Removal

-Next place a small drop of syliva over the pool cue shaft dent.
+2. Next place a small drop of saliva over the pool cue shaft dent.
 The reason spit has been recommended in this case is because when using water, it runs off too quickly.

-This method was derrived from an article by Joe D'Aguanno ©.
-The information may be shared freely so long as the Copyright notice is included.
-Several slight revisions have been made to the original article to increase readability and understandability.
+This method was derived from an article by Joe D'Aguanno ©.
+Slight revisions have been made to the original article to improve readability and understanding.

 Pool Cue Shaft Dent Removal